twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Underline** – Set this value to on to underline text in the Test Font window.
 Default is off.

 ### Reg
-The program is unregistered after the installation process is completed or if the key doesn't exist or cleared with the **Clr** button in `TABOUTFORM`.
+The program is unregistered if installation completes successfully or if the key doesn't exist or cleared with the **Clr** button in `TABOUTFORM`.
 Many people and companies provided registration keys for different versions.
 * **V5D#** – The # at the end is a numerical string.
-After the registration process is completed, it displays a message and removes the **Register** button in `TTIPOFTHEDAYFORM` (version 1.0 until 6.5), **Buy** menu and the **Register** item on the Help menu.
-Version 6.0 & above puts your name on the title bar.
+If registration completes successfully, the program will display a message thanking the program for registering, add the user's name to the title bar (version 6.0 & above) and removes the **Register** button in `TTIPOFTHEDAYFORM` (version 1.0 until 6.5), **Buy** menu and the **Register** item on the Help menu.

 ### Themes (version 3.0 until 6.5)
 * **ActiveTheme** – Contains the active theme.

 ### Tip of the Day (version 3.0 until 6.5, used in `TTIPOFTHEDAYFORM`)
 * **CurrentTip** – Line number in `FontCreator.tip`.
+This number raises by one line when closed.
-* **ShowTipOnStartup** – Setting this value to off will never show this form on startup.
+* **ShowTipOnStartup** – Set this value to off to never show this form on startup.
 This corresponds to **Show this screen next time when you start FontCreator**.
 Default is on (always show on startup).

 ### Validation
 * **DiagonalRedundantOffCurvePointsDetection** – Used with **Diagonal redundant points detection: Maximum off-curve distance** in Settings: Validation.
 Default is off.